PKTwentyTwo/random-python-projects/SudokuSolver/README.md

 # Sudoku Solver
 A basic program that can solve Sudoku puzzles in a fraction of a second.
 ## How to use
-Open infile.txt and enter your puzzle in a nine-row format like this:
+Open infile.txt and enter your puzzle in a nine-row format like this (spaces should be line breaks):

 230497080
 095006407